juhawilppu/kuppy/README.md

 CupJS
 =====

-JavaScript library to build a cup bracket.
+JavaScript library for building a cup bracket.

 **Features**
 - Supports any number of participants (4, 8, 16, 32, etc).